opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 These methods support managing partition CRUD operations and getting the next available partition using `acquireAvailablePartition(String partitionType)`.
 A common source coordination pattern assigns a "leader" Data Prepper container for partition discovery and creation.
 This is done by initializing a "leader partition" at startup and using `acquireAvailablePartition(LeaderPartition.PARTITION_TYPE)` to assign partition management responsibilities.

-The following code snippet shows a basic source coordination workflow, using a hypothetical database where each partition represent an individual database file.
+The following code snippet shows a basic source coordination workflow, using a hypothetical database in which each partition represents an individual database file.
 See the [full code](https://github.com/graytaylor0/data-prepper/blob/6e38dead8e9beca089381519654f329b82524b9d/data-prepper-plugins/sample-source-coordination-source/src/main/java/DatabaseWorker.java#L40) on GitHub.

 The key components and workflow in the code for implementing source coordination in Data Prepper are as follows: